 Fonseca Vintage Port 2000 £79

-A fantastic young vintage to lay down for between ten and forty years.
+A fantastic vintage to lay down for another five to thirty years.
 95+pts from Mr Parker.
 Limited stock.

 Sublime dessert wine with immense complexity, aged in the traditional manner spending 35 years in cask.
 Complete with wooden gift box and certificate of age.
 Limited stock.